starius/ScPrime/siatest/README.md

 - [localfile.go](./localfile.go)

-The Local File subsystem is responsible for representing a file on disk that has been uploaded to the Sia network.
+The Local File subsystem is responsible for representing a file on disk that has been uploaded to the ScPrime network.

 **Exports**
  - `Data` returns the byte slice data of a file